harness/developer-hub/tutorials/security-tests/cicd-integrated-pipeline.md

 6. Go back to your pipeline and run another build with the **DEMO-001** branch.
 When the build finishes, go to the **Security Tests** page.

-7. Click **Exempted** (far right, under **Security Executions**).
+7. Select **Exempted** (far right, under **Security Executions**).
 Note that this button, like the Critical, High, and other buttons, acts as a toggle to show and hide specific issues in the issues table.
 If you select and unselect **Exempted**, the exempted issues switch between visible and hidden.

    ![](./static/sto-integrated-workflows-05.png)